Is your money working as hard as it could be? If it’s not, you might want to take a closer look at your savings account.

 Cover image source: eamesBot/Shutterstock.com

-This content was reviewed by Sub Editor Jacqueline Belesky and Finance Journalist Tamika Seeto as part of our fact-checking process.
+This article was reviewed by our Sub Editor Jacqueline Belesky and Finance Journalist Tamika Seeto before it was updated, as part of our fact-checking process.